webb-tools/tangle-network-ops/README.md

 **Note:** after you change any nodes created by terraform, you will need to re-run this command.

-To make sure the command was successcollatory executed please `ls` the current directory.
+To make sure the command was successfully executed please `ls` the current directory.
 You should see a `host` and `ssh_config` file present.

 You will then have to update your hosts file manually so it has the `ansible_ssh_private_key_file` variable added in, like so: